 Requirement.
-Complete Schedule I for any excess benefit transaction in which an applicable organization provides an Excess benefit to a Disqualified person.
+Complete Schedule I for any Excess benefit transaction in which an Applicable organization provides an Excess benefit to a Disqualified person.
+These terms are discussed below.

 Applicable organization.
 In general, an applicable organization is any section 501(c)(3) (except a private foundation) or any 501(c)(4) organization.